cosmos/sdk-tutorials/starport-blog/01-index.md

 starport app github.com/example/blog
 ```

+One of the main features of Starport is code generation.
+The command above has generated a directory structure with a working blockchain application.
+Starport can also add data types to your app with `starport type` command.
+To see it in action, follow the poll application tutorial.
+In this guide, however, we'll create those files manually to understand how it all works under the hood.

 This blog app will store data in a persistent key-value store.
 Similarly to most key-value stores, you can retrieve, delete, update, and loop through keys to obtain the values you are interested in.

 We’ll be creating a simple blog-like application, so let’s define the first type, the `Post`.